 3. Prepare the potato before planting

-Once potatoes have sprouted put seed potatoes where the temperature is between 60-70℉ and where they will be exposed to light.
-This encourages the potatoes to sprout more (a process called ‘chitting’).
+Put seed potatoes where the temperature is between 60-70℉ and where they will be exposed to light.
+This encourages the potatoes to sprout (a process called ‘chitting’).
 Once potatoes have sprouted, cut larger potatoes in pieces.
 Ensure each cut piece has 2-3 eyes.

 Allow cut potatoes to dry at room temperature for 2-3 days to give the cut edges time to heal or scab over.
 When the edges feel leathery with no signs of moisture, they have properly dried.
 Smaller potatoes (about the size of a golf ball) can be left whole.
 Discard any potatoes with soft spots.